 |Parasites such as worms and giardia are common causes of flatulence.
 Giardia is a single-celled protozoan which causes severe stomach upset such as foul-smelling diarrhea and flatulence.
 Parasitic worms may cause no symptoms at all unless the infestation is heavy but are a known cause of flatulence in cats.|

-Your veterinarian will perform a physical examination of your cat and obtain a medical history, including questions about diet and nutrition and ask if any other symptoms have been observed.
+Your veterinarian will perform a physical examination of your cat and obtain a medical history, including questions about diet and nutrition and ask if the cat has any other symptoms.
 As we have already said, the most common cause of flatulence in cats is dietary related.
-If he suspects the cause isn’t dietary he may wish to perform some further tests including:

 - Blood tests to check the overall health of your cat.

 - Fecal tests to check for worms or giardia.

 - Specific tests such as fTLI (feline Trypsin-Like Immunoreactivity: This test measures the concentrations of trypsin-like proteins in serum.
 A low level indicates EPI.

 - Fecal proteolytic activity: Examination of the feces for fecal fat and fecal trypsin.